MonkMatto/RebelMint/README.md

 OpenMint is a React component that creates a minting interface for any web3 project, just give it a contract address.

 🚨Developers!
 This project uses Tailwind.
-Run this from the root folder to keep the CSS updating properly while styling

-`npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`
+We've included the tailwind watch scripts for both the app and component from the dev command.